 I listen to a lot of podcasts, especially interviews with successful people.
 This helps me to set personal goals, and to stay consistent.
 I also listen to those motivational mash-ups on YouTube quite regularly.

 Sprinting, weight lifting and boxing are on my weekly schedule.

 Personally I feel its critical to get out in nature, I hit the beach for sand sprints, a trail or a local park and set up a circuit.

 My workouts are about having fun being creative and burning up a calorie storm.

 I also swear by lifting heavy weights at least once per week, and stretching regularly.

 How do you Nourish?

 I never diet.
 I aim to be balanced, I eat a wide variety of food, my main rule is fresh is best.

 I aim to always seek out good preferably organic produce.
-Because of being a bit of a nerd, I do incorporate certain health hacks for optimal functioning and to keep me going.
+Because of being a bit of a nerd, I do incorporate certain health hacks with my food for optimal functioning and to keep me going.

 How do you Believe?